Networking · Cisco Catalyst Switch Lab 1

 4. Final Phase of Booting up

-Here the switch is in the final phase of booting up after issuing the boot command.
+Here the switch is in the final phase of booting up after issuing boot—completing the Cisco IOS process after a factory reset.

 fac7.png